Heroes, Outlaws, and Outsiders: Old English and Old Icelandic Literature in Translation ENGLANG4035

 - Typically Offered: Either Semester 1 or Semester 2

 - Available to Visiting Students: Yes

 - Available to Erasmus Students: Yes

-This course provides an introduction to the wealth of literature provided by two Germanic societies, Anglo-Saxon and medieval Icelandic.
+This course provides an introduction to the wealth of literature provided by two Germanic societies, medieval Iceland and pre-Conquest England.
 It offers a comparative approach based on the recurring and resonant themes in these literatures of heroism, loss, and separation from society.
 Texts (which normally include extracts from Beowulf, the Exeter Book shorter poems, Njal's Saga, and Grettir's Saga), are discussed and analysed in translation.

 14x1hr lectures; 6x1hr seminars over ten weeks as scheduled on MyCampus.